Location : Princes Bridge St Kilda Rd, Melbourne ( Near Flinders Street Station )

 History of Princes Bridge

-In the early days a rope hauled punt carried people across Yarra River.
+In the early days of European settlement in Melbourne, a rope hauled punt carried people across Yarra River.
 The call for building a bridge across Yarra was gaining momentum on those days.
 The company that owned the punt service across Yarra, transformed itself into “Melbourne Punt and Bridge Company” with a capital of £5000, for the purpose of building a bridge in 1840, with D.C.
 McArthur as secretary and John Augustus Manton as engineer.
 Manton tendered for an Iron Suspension bridge at a cost of £4500.
 This project did not materialise owing to the difficulty in agreeing on a suitable site for the bridge.
 Which of the streets – Elizabeth, Swanston, Queen and Market should have the bridge connecting to the other side of Yarra, was the question.
 Traders at Swanston and Elizabeth formed two rival parties arguing for the bridge to be on their side of the road.
 But the NSW Government was favouring a Swanston Street bridge and based on that Melbourne Town Council went for a temporary bridge across Yarra spanning from the foot of Swanston Street.
 Alex Sutherland won the tender to build the bridge at a cost of £400.
 This was a wooden structure 120 feet in length, with a roadway of width 17feet and a foot path one side of 4feet.
 He made a loss of £130 building the bridge.

 In 1845 the timber bridge was completed, which was a toll bridge.
 The bridge was leased to Melbourne Bridge Company, in the name of Robert A Balbirnie.
 The toll house was at the north side of the river and the toll keeper was Patrick Doherty.
 Doherty was credited of saving nine lives during the 4 years he was the in charge of the toll station.